SwaonD/z01_group_maker/README.md

 python3 main.py
 ```
 ### Dev Tools
-- You can add to your .env file a variable which store the discord ids of the devs to get access of advanced commands.
+- You can also add to your .env file a variable which store the discord ids of the devs to get access of advanced commands.
 Here is the format:
 ```sh
 Z_01_GROUP_MAKER_DEVS_IDS=xxxxxxxxxxxxxxx,xxxxxxxxxxxxxxx,xxxxxxxxxxxxxxx